awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 GRANT SELECT on DBA_TABLESPACES to db_user;
 GRANT SELECT ON any-replicated-table to db_user;
 GRANT EXECUTE on rdsadmin.rdsadmin_util to db_user;
- -- For Oracle 12c or later:
+ -- For Oracle 12c or higher:
-GRANT LOGMINING to db_user; – Required only if the Oracle version is 12c or later.
+GRANT LOGMINING to db_user; – Required only if the Oracle version is 12c or higher.
 ```

 In addition, grant `SELECT` and `EXECUTE` permissions on `SYS` objects using the Amazon RDS procedure `rdsadmin.rdsadmin_util.grant_sys_object` as shown\.
 For more information, see [Granting SELECT or EXECUTE privileges to SYS objects](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.CommonDBATasks.html#Appendix.Oracle.CommonDBATasks.TransferPrivileges)\.